AI Summary of Peer-Reviewed Research

 Research area:Arts and HumanitiesPhilosophyEthics in Business and Education

-Why the authors say this matters: The authors suggest this has implications for business ethics, where ethical conflicts can be reframed as a lack of normative references.
-They conclude that a perspective of moral perspectivism is proposed.
+The authors say this has implications for business ethics, where ethical conflicts can be reframed as a lack of normative references.
+The study suggests that this way of thinking changes how such conflicts are understood.

 Key points

-• The paper argues that descriptive neutrality is unattainable because norms shape perception and interpretation.
+• It argues that norms shape perception and interpretation.

-• It says descriptions are informed by norms, and norms evolve through descriptions.
+• It says descriptions are informed by norms and also help norms change.

-• The authors connect this idea to business ethics by reframing ethical conflicts as a lack of normative references.
+• The authors connect the argument to business ethics and ethical conflicts.

 • The paper proposes a perspective of moral perspectivism.